Ecclesall Bierlow, West Riding of Yorkshire

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 32 Union Road, Ecclesall.

-The workhouse site later became Ecclesall Institution, and then after 1929 was renamed Nether Edge Hospital.
+In 1925, the Ecclesall Bierlow union was absorbed by the neighbouring Sheffield Union, creating a single Poor Law authority to cover the whole of the city.
+After 1929 the Ecclesall site was renamed Nether Edge Hospital.
 As well as general wards, it included tuberculosis sanitoria and a maternity hospital.
 In 1940, bombing destroyed several buildings including the dining hall and a nurses' home.

 The hospital closed down in the 1990s and the site has now been redeveloped for residential use.